jupyterlab/jupyter-collaboration/docs/source/configuration.md

 fine to just ignore it, including in your version control system (don't commit this file).
 If you happen to delete it, there shouldn't be any serious consequence either.

+A second file, `collaboration_sessions.json`, is created inside a `.jupyter` directory under that same launch directory.
+It records recent collaboration session IDs so the backend can detect when a client is reconnecting after a server restart or version change, and prompt for a reload when the session can no longer be resumed safely.
+Like the YStore database, it is safe to ignore in version control and safe to delete (clients will simply be asked to reload on next connect).

 There are a number of settings that you can change:

 ```bash